-Planning spans all five National Preparedness Goal (the Goal) mission areas and provides a baseline for determining potential threats and hazards, required capabilities, required resources, and establishes a framework for roles and responsibilities.
+Planning spans all five National Preparedness Goal mission areas and provides a baseline for determining potential threats and hazards, required capabilities, required resources, and establishes a framework for roles and responsibilities.
 Planning provides a methodical way to engage the whole community in the development of a strategic, operational, and/or community-based approach to preparedness.

-Some examples of authorized planning activities include:
+Some examples of authorized planning activities include, but not limited to:

-- Emergency Management/Operation Plans;
+- Emergency Operations Plans;

 - Communications Plans;

-- Continuity/Administration Plans;

 - Whole Community Engagement/Planning;

 - Resource Management Planning;

-- Evacuation planning;
+- Evacuation Planning,

-- · Recovery Planning; and,
+- Recovery Planning,

-- Credentialing and Validation.
+- Local Comprehensive Emergency Management Plan (CEMP), and

+- Mitigation Planning

-In order for planning expenditures to qualify for reimbursement under this Agreement, the Recipient must submit a final plan to the Division and the Division's Preparedness Bureau Chief must approve that plan.
-As part of any request for reimbursement for planning expenditures, the Recipient shall submit the following to the Division:
+In order for planning expenditures to qualify for reimbursement under this Agreement, the Recipient must submit a final plan to the Division and the Division's Natural Hazard Planning Manager must approve that plan.
+As part of any request for reimbursement for planning expenditures, the Recipient must submit the following to the Division:

-- Copies of contracts, Memorandum of Understandings or agreements with consultants or subcontractors providing services; - Documentation that clearly indicates hours worked for full or part-time staff or contractors/consultants and proof employee was paid; - Time and attendance forms for full or part-time staff or contractors/consultants who participated in the planning: - Invoice from any consultant/contractor involved in the planning (Note grant agreement must be referenced on the invoice); - Copies of all planning materials and work product (e.g. meeting documents, copies of plans); - If a meeting was held by Recipient, an agenda and signup sheet with meeting date must be included: - Proof of payment (e.g. canceled check, electronic funds transfer, credit card statement and payment to credit card company for that statement); - Complete Debarment form for any contractors/consultants; - Proof of purchase methodology (e.g. sole source, state contract, competitive bid results); - Invoices and proof of payment for Travel costs (e.g., airfare, mileage, per diem, hotel) related to planning activities; and, - If billing for overtime and/or backfill, provide documentation that list attendee names, department, # of hours spent at training, hourly rate and total amount paid to each attendee.
+- Copies of contracts or agreements prior to contracting with consultants or sub-contractors providing services; - Invoice from any consultant/contractor involved in the planning (Note grant agreement must be referenced on the invoice); - Copies of all planning materials and work product (e.g. meeting documents, copies of plans); - If a meeting was held by Recipient, an agenda and signup sheet with meeting date must be included; - Proof of payment (e.g. canceled check, electronic funds transfer, credit card statement); - Complete debarment form and/or Sam.gov for any contractors/consultants; - Proof of purchase methodology (e.g. quotes, sole source, state contract, competitive bid results); - Invoices and proof of payment for Travel costs (e.g., airfare, mileage, per diem, hotel) related to planning activities.

-Administration:
+Operational:

 EMPA Program funds may be used for all day-to-day activities in support of the four phases of emergency management (preparedness, response, recovery, and mitigation).
-Reimbursable personnel costs include salary, compensatory time off, and associated fringe benefits.
-For the purposes of this Agreement, overtime and backfill are not authorized Administration costs; however, overtime and backfill may qualify for reimbursement under other Scope of Work categories like Planning, Training, and Exercises.
+Reimbursable personnel costs include salary, overtime and backfill, compensatory time off, and associated fringe benefits.

-Rules 27P-11.004 and 27P-11.0061, F.A.C., outline the minimum performance level (definition below).
-Each Emergency Management staff person must be available to work the number of hours and assume the responsibilities for the duties in their official position description as well as provide the coordination and support for all incidents within the jurisdiction on a 24 hour basis.
+Rules 27P-19.004 and 27P-19.0061, F.A.C., outline the minimum performance level (definition below).
+Each Emergency Management staff person must be available to work the number of hours and assume the responsibilities for the duties in their official position description as well as provide the coordination and support for all incidents within the jurisdiction on a 24-hour basis.

-Personnel costs 27P-11.004, 27P-11.0061:
+Personnel costs 27P-11.004, 27P-11.0061;

-- (1) Counties with populations of 75,000 or more must have a full time emergency management director.
-Counties with populations of less than 75,000 or party to an inter-jurisdictional emergency management agreement entered into pursuant to Section 252.38(3)(b), F.S., that is recognized by the Governor by executive order or rule, are encouraged to have a full time director.
+Counties with populations of 75,000 or more must have a full-time emergency management director.
+Counties with populations of less than 75,000 or party to an inter-jurisdictional emergency management agreement entered into pursuant to Section 252.38(3)(b), F.S., that is recognized by the Governor by executive order or rule, are encouraged to have a full-time director.
 However, as a minimum, such a county must have an emergency management coordinator who works at least 20 hours a week in that capacity.
-"Full-time Emergency Management Director" means a single professional emergency management program Administrator working full-time as identified in the position description established by the governing body of the jurisdiction. - (2) The county must have an emergency management program that has been approved by the Division of Emergency Management.
-Program approval shall require: compliance with appropriate federal and state laws, rules and regulations; satisfactory completion of work elements of the previous year; and, a current proposal containing work elements commensurate with the needs of that county and a proposed budget.
+"Full-time Emergency Management Director" means a single professional emergency management program Administrator working full-time as identified in the position description established by the governing body of the jurisdiction.

-Eligible "Administration" items include, but are not limited to:
+Eligible "Operational" items include, but are not limited to: